17 Easy Onigiri Recipes (No Nori Seaweed!)

 Katsuobushi onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Add 2 tsp of soy sauce to the 3 tbsp of katsuobushi (0.2ounce/5g) and mix, then add to your rice and mix.
+HOW TO PREPARE: Add 2 teaspoons of soy sauce to the 3 tablespoons of katsuobushi and mix, then add to your rice and mix.

 Katsuobushi